 The Prairie Band Potawatomi Nation created the Social Services Department in June 1999, to protect, serve and enhance the well-being of the community.
 The Social Services Department is centrally located on the reservation in the east wing of the Prairie Band Health and Wellness Center.

-Social Services offers six distinct but interrelated programs to comprehensively address and support the welfare of vulnerable individuals, families, victims of crime and those seeking self-sufficiency.
+Social Services offers eight distinct but interrelated programs to comprehensively address and support the welfare of vulnerable individuals, families, victims of crime, and those seeking self-sufficiency.